 Our second single-injection osteoarthritis product under development is CINGAL, which is based on our hyaluronic acid material with an added active therapeutic molecule designed to provide broad pain relief for a longer period of time.
 We have completed the formulation and biocompatibility studies of the product.
-We expect to commence a clinical trial during the first half of 2013 to obtain the needed clinical data for a CE Mark submission and approval.
+During the second quarter of 2013, we commenced the clinical trial to obtain the needed clinical data for a CE Mark submission and approval, and to support other product registrations, including in the United States.